n0mer/gradle-git-properties/README.md

 git.tags
 git.total.commit.count
 ```
-You can have more fine grained control of the content of 'git.properties' using `keys`:
+You can have more fine-grained control of the content of `git.properties using `keys`:

 ```groovy
 gitProperties {